 We operate to qualify to be taxed as a RIC under the Code.
-Generally, a RIC is entitled to deduct dividends it pays to its shareholders from its income to determine "taxable income."
-Taxable income includes our taxable interest, dividend and fee income, as well as taxable net capital gains.
+Generally, a RIC is entitled to deduct dividends it pays to its shareholders in determining its "taxable income."
+Taxable income includes our taxable interest, dividend and fee income, reduced by deductible expenses, as well as taxable net capital gains.
 Taxable income generally differs from net income for financial reporting purposes due to temporary and permanent differences in the recognition of income and expenses, and generally excludes net unrealized appreciation or depreciation, as gains or losses are not included in taxable income until they are realized.
-In addition, gains realized for financial reporting purposes may differ from gains included in taxable income as a result of our election to recognize gains using installment sale treatment, which generally results in the deferment of gains for tax purposes until notes or other amounts, including amounts held in escrow, received as consideration from the sale of investments are collected in cash.